Guidance

 Whooping cough (pertussis) is an acute bacterial infection caused by Bordetella pertussis.

-The national immunisation schedule recommends that women 16 to 32 weeks pregnant should be immunised to maximise the likelihood that the baby will be protected from birth.
+The national immunisation schedule recommends that women between weeks 16 and 32 of their pregnancy should be immunised to maximise the likelihood that the baby will be protected from birth.
+Typically, pregnant women will receive their whooping cough vaccine around the time of their mid-pregnancy scan (usually 20 weeks).

 The early stages of whooping cough, which may last a week or so, can be very like a heavy cold with a temperature and persistent cough.

 The cough becomes worse and usually, the characteristic ‘whoop’ develops.
 Coughing spasms are frequently worse at night and may be associated with vomiting.
-It may last several months.
+The cough may last several months.

-The disease is usually more serious in children of pre-school age.
+The disease is usually more serious in children of pre-school age and especially young babies.
 Antibiotics rarely affect the course of the illness but may reduce the period the individual is infectious.

-It is spread by breathing in droplets coughed out into the air by infected people or by the droplets landing on mucous membranes.
+It is spread by breathing in infectious respiratory particles coughed out into the air by infected people or by the droplets landing on mucous membranes.

 Exclusion is recommended.